 Located in the extreme southern part of the African continent, South Africa makes a unique tourist destination.
 There are some great reasons to visit South Africa.
 Home to one of the most diverse landscapes, abundant wildlife and world renowned cities, any visitor to South Africa will be amazed by what the country has to offer.
 Having visited South Africa many times over the last years, I can only say that once you have discovered a part, you will want to come back for more.

 Being married to a South African just opened more opportunities for me to discover the great outdoors, the lesser touristy areas and the off the beaten path.
 I would say, no more excuses, here are my 13 reasons why you should visit South Africa.

-1. Abundant Wildlife
+1. South Africa has some Abundant Wildlife

 South Africa is home to an abundant variety of wildlife, nearly 300 species of mammals and 850 species of birds.
 There is excellent game viewing all over the country in the various national parks.
 Going on a safari and spotting the famous Big Five animals is high on top of many people’s bucket lists.

 2. Adventure Capital of the World

 South Africa is a great destination for any adrenaline junkie.
 There is not much that cannot be done in the country when it comes to any adrenaline indulged activity.
 From bungee jumping, to paragliding, abseiling, kite surfing, rafting, mountain biking, hiking, skydiving, deep sea fishing, surfing, scuba diving, even skiing…and so much more.
 With the great outdoors scenery and the beautiful climate, there is never a dull moment in South Africa.